 We settled in beneath the pier and sunscreened up.
 Fernandina’s beach is soft, white sand, but since you’re on the Atlantic Coast, you definitely get more seashells and waves than you do on the Gulf Coast.
 The water is also warm, but it’s murky and you aren’t able to see what’s swimming in the water around you.

 Kevin’s favorite activity is body surfing, so that’s what we did.
 It does seem like the waters are more calm in the morning though, so the major body surfing had to be left for later in the day.

 For lunch, we went back to the condo and had hot dogs and mac-and-cheese, a classic Fourth of July meal.
-Kevin and I also checked out the pool at the condo and splashed around there for an hour before heading in for an afternoon nap.
+Kevin and I also checked out the pool at the condo.
+He and I splashed around there for an hour before heading in for an afternoon nap.

-We ate dinner at The Loop Pizza Grill.
+We ate dinner at The Loop.
 We split their Meat Market pizza, topped with sausage, pepperoni, beef, and bacon, and Kevin had an Oreo milkshake.